hazelcast/hazelcast-reference-manual/src/HazelcastTopology.md

 You can deploy a Hazelcast cluster in two ways: Embedded or Client/Server.

-If you have an application whose main focal point is asynchronous or high performance computing and lots of task executions, then Embedded deployment is useful.
+If you have an application whose main focal point is asynchronous or high performance computing and lots of task executions, then Embedded deployment is the preferred way.
 In Embedded deployment, members include both the application and Hazelcast data and services.
 The advantage of the Embedded deployment is having a low-latency data access.

 See the below illustration.